Savannah Chrisley In Serious Car Accident: How Is She Doing?

 It turns out that some people have actually been saying that Savannah Chrisley deserved it.
 She shared that she will be praying for the people who said this and that they need Jesus in their life.
 She said that she will also be taking time to recover spiritually and mentally while she spends time getting better.
 Savannah also sent out thanks to everyone that was supporting her and on her side.

 Fans are glad to hear that Savannah Chrisley survived and will make a recovery.
 She has a long road ahead of her, though.
-Don’t miss Savannah, Todd and the rest of the family when Chrisley Knows Best returns to USA.
+Don’t miss Savannah, Todd, and the rest of the family when Chrisley Knows Best returns to USA.

-[Featured Image By Michael Buckner/Getty Images for iHeartMedia]
+[Featured Image by Michael Buckner/Getty Images for iHeartMedia]